lsst-dm/dm_dev_guide/coding/python_testing.rst

 * If the test is being executed using :command:`python` from the command line the :py:func:`unittest.main` call performs the test discovery and executes the tests, setting exit status to non-zero if any of the tests fail.
 * Test classes are executed in the order in which they appear in the test file.
   In this case the tests in ``DemoTestCase1`` will be executed before those in ``DemoTestCase2``.
-* Test classes must, ultimately, inherit from :class:`unittest.TestCase` in order to be discovered and it is :ref:`recommended <py-utils-tests>` that :lclass:`lsst.utils.tests.TestCase` be used as the base class when :lmod:`~lsst.afw` objects are involved.
+* Test classes must, ultimately, inherit from :class:`unittest.TestCase` in order to be discovered, and it is :ref:`recommended <py-utils-tests>` that :lclass:`lsst.utils.tests.TestCase` be used as the base class when :lmod:`~lsst.afw` objects are involved.
   The tests themselves must be methods of the test class with names that begin with ``test``.
   All other methods and classes will be ignored by the test system but can be used by tests.
-* If a test method completes the test passes, if it throws an uncaught exception the test has failed.
+* If a test method completes, the test passes; if it throws an uncaught exception the test has failed.

 Using a more advanced test runner
 =================================